RayJeffersonJr/.dotfiles/README.md

+# REPOSITORY UPDATES
+13 Aug 2023
+I've been meaning to have this up when I created this repository.
+There are some coding errors in some of the scripts that I need to correct.
+Once I've correct the errors, I will add an update.

 # My Dotfiles
 These are my # linux.sh
 This script checks to see if the Linux operating system is installed and reports